Kinship Verification through a Forest Neural Network: Experiment

 \subsection{Dataset}

-We investigate the effectiveness of the proposed method on KinFaceW-I and KinFaceW-II~\cite{lu2013neighborhood}.
-These datasets provide parents and their children's unconstrained facial images.
+We investigate the effectiveness of our proposed method on KinFaceW-I and KinFaceW-II~\cite{lu2013neighborhood}, two benchmark datasets on which most kinship verification algorithms have conducted their experiments, as they include a standard protocol that ensures fair comparisons.
+These datasets consist of a single sample per identity, which makes the problem harder.

+These datasets provide unconstrained facial images of parents and their children.
 They comprise four types of kinship relationships: Father-Son (FS) and Father-Daughter (FD), Mother-Son (MS), and Mother-Daughter (MD).
 KinFaceW-I owns 156, 134, 116, and 127 image pairs for each kinship type.
-KinFaceW-II encompasses 250 image pairs for each kinship relationship.
+KinFaceW-II comprises 250 image pairs per kinship relationship.
+These datasets have a standard configuration of five folds of paired parent-child images.
+Each fold consists of a balanced set of paired images, 50 positive and 50 negative samples.
+This configuration obligates researchers to conduct experiments in the same way and to ensure a fair comparison.